Funnel Velocity

 FAQs

 Given that the average attention span is now shorter than that of a goldfish, it’s no surprise that many businesses are struggling to keep up with the pace of change.
-One way to stay ahead of the curve is to ensure that your funnel velocity is as high as possible.
+One way to stay ahead of the curve is to ensure your sales velocity is as high as possible.
 Below are the top questions you might have about funnel velocity.

 In marketing, funnel velocity is a metric that measures the speed with which customers move through the various stages of the sales funnel.